 Guidelines for context menus

-The context menu is a lightweight menu that provides the user with instant actions, and can be filled with custom commands.
+The context menu is a lightweight menu that provides the user with instant actions.
+It can be filled with custom commands.
 Context menus can be dismissed by tapping or clicking somewhere outside the menu.

 Context menus can be used for: